-NSG 348 (eCombination) 2.0 Credits
+NSG 348♦ (eCourse) 2.0 Credits Critical Thinking and the Nursing Process

 Students are challenged to apply critical thinking skills in various healthcare situations.
 The course is designed to encourage the student to use cognitive skills purposefully to deliver safe and effective patient centered care.
 Prerequisites: NSG 231; PHIL 112.